susanyang17/doc/tutorial/database.md

  ...
 }
 ```
-* With [`@Wire`](https://www.zkoss.org/wiki/ZK%20Developer's%20Reference/MVC/Controller/Wire%20Components) on a member field, underlying ZK framework can inject `Spreadsheet` object created according to the zul.
-You don't need to create by yourself.
+* With [`@Wire`](https://www.zkoss.org/wiki/ZK%20Developer's%20Reference/MVC/Controller/Wire%20Components) on a member field, the underlying ZK framework can inject `Spreadsheet` object created according to the zul.
+You don't need to create it by yourself.

 ## Apply on the page
 We need to link `DatabaseComposer` with the previous page, so that the controller can listen to events and controll components via API.

 Specify the full-qualified class name at `apply` attribute, then Keikai will instatiate it automaticaly when you visit the page.
-The controller can contoller the root component, `<hlayout>`. and all its child components (those inner tags).
+The controller can contoller the root component, `<hlayout>`, and all its children components (those inner tags).

 ```xml
 <hlayout width="100%" vflex="1" apply="io.keikai.tutorial.database.DatabaseComposer">